 Kelly has been professionally involved in Supported Employment for young adults with intellectual disabilities since 2003.
 A graduate from The College of New Jersey, with degrees and Certification of Teacher of the Handicapped and a Masters Degree in Educational Leadership and Instructional Design, she began her career with a public school district, where she used the community work-sites as her “classroom”.
 With a passion for having high expectations for people with disabilities in the workforce and community, Kelly has always had an interest in creating a “win-win” opportunity for both the person with a disability AND the employer.

-Kelly is responsible for the oversight of the Memorandums of Understanding in Partnership with the NJ Commission for the Blind and Visually Impaired, including the following departments:
+Kelly is responsible for the oversight of the Memorandums of Agreement in Partnership with the NJ Commission for the Blind and Visually Impaired, including the following departments:

 - Work Skills Preparation (WSP) Program